-- 5.17 We must be provided with details of the director(s) and person(s) responsible for the management of the agent.
-For incorporated agents these are the board members, or for unincorporated agents the partners or sole trader, together with any other person that has day-to-day responsibility for the management of the agent. - 5.18 To verify identity, we require the name and national insurance number for UK residents (or taxation insurance number for non-UK residents) and date and place of birth for each person. - 5.19 Where the agent is not itself a PSP (e.g. a PI or EMI) we also need evidence that the relevant individuals are fit and proper persons.
-We ask EMIs and PIs to provide information about the individuals (including any adverse information) and certify that they have been assessed as fit and proper persons.
-EMIs and PIs should carry out their own fitness and propriety checks on their agents, on the basis of a 'due and diligent' enquiry before making the application.
-The assessment should be proportionate to the nature, complexity and scale of risk in the distribution, redemption, payment services or other activities being carried out by the agent. - 5.20 We expect PIs and EMIs to consider the following factors when making enquiries about the fitness and propriety of the directors and persons responsible for the management of an agent: - honesty, integrity and reputation - competence and capability - 5.21 For more information on the types of enquiries we expect PIs and EMIs to make when gathering information about these factors, please see the information on the fit and proper assessment in Chapter 3 Authorisation and registration, especially in 3.67. - 5.22 We will use the enquiries made by the PI or EMI to help our assessment of the fitness and propriety of the directors and persons responsible for the management of an agent.
+- We must be provided with details of the director(s) and person(s) responsible for the management of the agent.
+For incorporated agents these are the board members, or for unincorporated agents the partners or sole trader, together with any other person that has day-to-day responsibility for the management of the agent. - 5.18 To verify identity, we require the name and national insurance number for UK residents (or taxation insurance number for non-UK residents) and date and place of birth for each person. - Where the agent is not itself a PSP (e.g. a PI, or EMI or RAISP) we also need evidence that the relevant individuals are fit and proper persons.
+We ask EMIs and PIs, EMIs and RAISPs to provide information about the individuals (including any adverse information) and certify that they have been assessed as fit and proper persons.
+EMIs and PIs, EMIs and RAISPs should carry out their own fitness and propriety checks on their agents, on the basis of a 'due and diligent' enquiry before making the application.
+The assessment should be proportionate to the nature, complexity and scale of risk in the distribution, redemption, payment services or other activities being carried out by the agent. - We expect Pls. and EMIs and RAISPs to consider the following factors when making enquiries about the fitness and propriety of the directors and persons responsible for the management of an agent: - honesty, integrity and reputation - competence and capability - For more information on the types of enquiries we expect PIs, and EMIs and RAISPs to make when gathering information about these factors, please see the information on the fit and proper assessment in Chapter 3 Authorisation and registration, especially in 3.67. - We will use the enquiries made by the Plor EMI Pl.
+EMI or RAISP to help our assessment of the fitness and propriety of the directors and persons responsible for the management of an agent.